derrickandry/1340Project/README.md

 - Change status of a commodity according to its stock
 - Prompt alerts when a commodity is out of stock.

+**Instuctions**
+Instuctions will be given when running the program.
+**Assumption**
+The user will collect the amount of sale of a particular item of tht day and update in the program at the end of day since the program is not online.
+**Compilation and execution**
+1. Download the zip
+2. Use any IDE to open a new prokect
+3. Put all the files into the project just opened
+4. Run the program